dgarwin/garwin.me/content/authors/admin/_index.md

 - Visitors
 ---

-David Garwin is currently a full-time Senior Software Development Engineer at Reddit working on Privacy and Security services.
+David Garwin is currently a full-time Senior Software Engineer at Reddit working on Privacy and Security services.

 He has engineering experience in numerous industries including: higher education, biotech, finance, cloud infrastructure, and social media.